-3. Text Analysis Assignment (Due Nov 20) Description forthcoming
+3. Text Analysis Assignment (Due Nov 20)

-Final Projects: Students may choose between a) writing a conventional seminar paper related to some aspect of our course readings; or b) crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester.
+Final Projects Students may choose between a) writing a conventional seminar paper related to some aspect of our course readings; or b) crafting a formal proposal for a digital project that might be executed with a team of students during the spring semester.
 Guidelines for the proposal will be distributed later in the semester.

 Regular participation in discussions across the range of our face-to-face and online course spaces is essential.